- Admission Application Criteria

 Thank you for your interest in the Master of Arts in Gerontology at San Francisco State University.
 We are currently accepting applicants for the Fall 2018 semester.
 Please submit your application materials as soon as possible.
-Please note that the application procedure involves the submission of 1) Cal State Apply online application; 2) Gerontology Program Application Form uploaded to Cal State Apply; and 3) Three letters of reference sent via email to firstname.lastname@example.org .
-The application deadline is April 1, 2018 for Fall 2018.
+Please note that the application procedure involves the submission of 1) Cal State Apply online application; 2) Gerontology Program Application Form uploaded to Cal State Apply; and 3) Three letters of reference uploaded to Cal State Apply.
+The application deadline is May 1, 2018 for Fall 2018.

 Once we have received both the program application package and the evaluation of your CSU application from the Graduate Division, we will review your file and notify you of your admission status.
 It has been our experience that the university application process may be lengthy and the program may not know of your admission status until the beginning of the semester.
 In addition, as part of the evaluation process, applicants may be personally interviewed by one of the Gerontology Program faculty.
 Please keep in touch with us to ensure the smooth and timely processing of your application.

 Thank you again for your interest in the Gerontology Program.
 Please do not hesitate to contact us if you have any questions regarding the application materials.
 We look forward to working with you.